works by varsha ramesh

 VR

-The last image shows my pottery tools — a sponge, a wooden rib, a wire cutter.
-They’re all used, marked with red clay.
-I wanted to show that wear — the residue, the texture, the traces of touch.
+the last image shows clay and the tools that shape it… a sponge, a wooden rib, a wire cutter. they’re all used, marked with red clay. i wanted to show that wear – the residue, the texture, the marks of use.

 AR